ON THIS PAGE

 set policy-statement statics term term1 from route-filter 192.168.0.0/16 orlonger set policy-statement statics term term1 from route-filter 224.0.0.0/3 orlonger set policy-statement statics term term1 then reject set policy-statement statics term term2 from protocol direct set policy-statement statics term term2 then reject set policy-statement statics term term3 from protocol static set policy-statement statics term term3 then reject set policy-statement statics term term4 then accept

-Now check to verify you have the hierarchy correctly configured.
+Now check to verify that you have the hierarchy configured correctly:

 [edit policy-options]